 Every event needs some form of video.
-In fact I would say that you are really not making the most out of your event without a video.
+In fact I would say that you are really not making the most out of your event without a video content.

 An event could be a conference, awards night, trade shows, product launches, seminars and team building excursions.
 There are many ways to use video to both support and promote an event.
 You’ll note as I go through the options that I have already discussed some of these formats in previous blogs, specifically interviews.

-Interviews can be conducted with the keynote speakers and made available online or streamed live during the conference to generate excitement.
+Interview videos can be conducted with the keynote speakers and made available online or streamed live during the conference to generate excitement.
 If your keynote speakers are available for an interview before the conference starts than these can be shared on social media to promote the event.
 It doesn’t even have to be a long interview, just a quick hello and a “Looking forward to seeing you at the [Your Event]” will be great publicity.
 Interviews can also be made available once the conference is over on your website, or through social networks, such as Youtube and Vimeo.
 You could make some available for free while others on a pay per view model.
 This is great residual marketing.
+Check out an example of an interview video.

 The Intro/outro video is the video that opens and closes the event.
 This can be the organiser welcoming the guests or a montage of graphics that introduces the theme and sets the mood for the event.
 Each presentation could have it’s own intro, which is a great way to set the mood and excitement.